 - 1. Copy the .reg_key.dc file (from the location specified by the DC_REG environment variable) on the machine where Discoverer Release 9.0.2/9.0.4 is installed to the location specified by the DC9_REG environment variable on the machine where Discoverer Version 10.1.2.0.0 is installed. - 2.
-On the machine where Discoverer Version 10.1.2.0.0 is installed, type the following at a command prompt (on UNIX):
+On the machine where Discoverer Version 10.1.2.0.0 is installed, type one of the following at a command prompt:

-<ORACLE_HOME_2>/discoverer/bin/dis51pr -migrate
+<ORACLE_HOME_2>/discoverer/util/migrateprefs.sh